 Teenage Book Group.Third Thursday of the month.
 Term time only.
 4.15 - 5.15 pm Reading books is the only out-of-school activity for 16-year-olds demonstrably linked to securing managerial or professional jobs.
 Want to talk about the book you’re reading?
 Or want to find out about new authors?
 Join in with your local teenage reading group to share ideas and stories.

 Bounce and Rhyme sessions for toddlers.
 Every three weeks.
 9.45 - 10.15 am and 2.15 - 2.45 pm. *Please phone (01482) 392750 to confirm next sessions.
 Experts have discovered that if a child knows eight nursery rhymes by heart by the time they are four years old, they are usually among the best at reading and spelling in their class by the time they are in Year 3.
 Enjoy sharing songs and rhymes with your pre-school children in a group setting, and help increase their language concentration and listening skills in these fun sessions.
 Please note - booking is essential.

 Getting there Beverley Library is situated within the Treasure House on the ground floor.

 By bus - the library is a five minute walk from Beverley Bus Station.

 By train - Beverley railway station is a four minute walk away.

-Parking - There are four disabled parking bays outside the library on Champney Road, and long and short stay public car parking on Grayburn Lane.
+Parking - There are four disabled parking bays outside the library on Champney Road, two disabled parking bays outside the library on Princes Gardens, and long and short stay public car parking on Grayburn Lane.